lsst-tstn/tstn-020/index.rst

         default: hex_m1_202003_constant_hex.yaml
         hex_m1: hex_m1_hex_202003.yaml

 #.
-Add, Commit and push the changes, with a commit message.
+Add, commit and push the changes, with a commit message.

     ::

-      git commit -am "Updated default configuration for ATAOS" git push
+      git commit -am "Updated default configuration label for ATAOS to use hex_m1_202003_constant_hex.yaml instead of hex_m1_hex_202003.yaml.
+See DM-12345 for more information." git push

+    The commit message can add information about what changes are being made and a short description for the reason.
+    It is also recommended to explicitly mention the Jira ticket for the work being done as the branch name is lost once the changes are merged to the head branch.

 #.
 If this is a normal configuration change procedure, then create a pull-request (PR), and have it reviewed, merged and released.